sofascore/purgatory/docs/README.md

 purged based on changes to the entities.

 To determine which routes need purging, the bundle relies on **route providers**.
 These services evaluate the purge subscriptions and determine the relevant routes and parameters based on the changes detected in the entities.
+When dealing with updates, the route provider returns the same route twice, once with the old parameters and once with the new parameters.

 Using this information, the bundle generates the URLs that need to be purged.
 It then sends these purge requests to the configured purger, which clears the cached content for those URLs.